edgedb/edgedb/doc/ref/edgeql/forclause.rst

     );

-When updating data that mostly or completely depends on the objects being updated there's no need to use ``FOR`` statement and it is not advised to use it for performance reasons.
+When updating data that mostly or completely depends on the objects being updated there's no need to use the ``FOR`` statement and it is not advised to use it for performance reasons.

 .. code-block:: eql